Deosai National Park: Etymology

-Deosai is a Shina language word ,The name came about from the folk tale immortalised by Mian Muhammad Baksh in his poem, "Saif al-Mulook"; the word 'Deosai' means 'the Shadow of the Giant': the word "Deo" being a contraction of 'Deva', and the word 'Sai' being one of 'Saya' i.e. 'Shadow'.Sai or Sain also an acronym for swami or lord.

-Balti people call this place 'Ghbiarsa' referring to 'Summer's Place' because it is only accessible in summer.
+'Deosai' (دیوسای٘) consists of two Shina words 'deo' ('giants') and 'sai' (shadow'), meaning the 'shadow of giants' or the 'land of giants'.
+The Balti people call it 'Ghbiarsa' (غبیارسہ), meaning 'summer's place', because it is only accessible in the summer.

 Geography

-The Deosai National Park is located in western Himalayas in Gilgit Baltistan (GB), Pakistan.
+Deosai National Park is located in Western Himalayas in Gilgit Baltistan, Pakistan.
 It has an average elevation of 4114 m above sea level, making the Deosai Plains the second highest plateau in the world after Changtang Tibetan Plateau.
 The park protects an area of 843 sqkm.
 It is well known for its rich flora and fauna of the Karakoram-West Tibetan Plateau alpine steppe eco-region.
 In spring, it is covered by sweeps of wildflowers and a wide variety of butterflies.